medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 // Graphic of 4-level page table

 A nice consequence of the 9-bit division means that for tables with 64-bit entries, 2^9*8=4096 bytes for one page structure.
 This magically means that a single page structure fits into *exactly* one page of memory.
 This is very convenient for programming these things.
-On the flip side, some architectures support variable sized pageing structures which really complicates things.
+On the flip side, some architectures support variable sized paging structures which really complicates things.

 The way this saves memory, then, is that the table isn't completely filled out, nor does it have to be.
 When a process calls `malloc()`, some physical memory will be reserved for that allocation.
 In addition, the page structures for the process's virtual address space will be filled out to access that memory, creating an "on-demand" mapping.